Misha-133/Discord.Net.Extensions.Interactions/README.md

 }
 ```

-interactionService`RegisterCommandsAsync` extension method has be used to register commands.
+interactionService`RegisterCommandsAsync` extension method has to be used to register commands.
 ```cs
 await interactionService.RegisterCommandsAsync();
 ```